-In my work on science, education, and technology, I study the social contexts of knowledge and knowledge-making
+In my work on science, education, and tech, I study the social contexts of knowledge and knowledge-making

 The value judgments in two peer reviews